Cholecystectomy (Lap Chole)

 A small incision is made either in the gallbladder itself or in the cystic duct to allow insertion of a small tube or catheter.
 Dye is injected through this catheter to allow visualization of the bile ducts and insure that no stones are present within the bile duct on an x-ray screen.
 If there are no stones present in the bile duct, the cystic duct is divided after sealing it with metallic clips.
 The cystic artery is then clipped and divided and the gallbladder is separated from the bed of the liver with a cautery device or laser.
 The gallbladder is then removed through one of the small incision ports.
 Finally, the ports are closed.

 If a stone is found in the common bile duct, most may also be removed during the laparoscopy.
 These stones can be flushed through the bile duct and into the bowel where they will pass without further problems.
 If they are not flushed easily, access to the bile duct can be gained through the cystic duct by dilating it up to a size big enough to allow passage of a small scope known as a choledochoscope.
 The choledochoscope allows doctors to see within the bile duct and the stones can be grasped with small baskets and removed.

 Rarely, if the stones are impacted a small drain is left in place, and the stones are removed later at another procedure called ERCP.

-Patients are able to eat immediately after waking from a lap chole procedure and are usually discharged home that same day or the next.
+After waking up following a laparoscopic cholecystectomy, patients are usually able to eat right away.
+Also, patients are usually able to go home that very day or day following.
 Most patients return to normal activities within one to two weeks of their surgery.